+•

 Principal/President's Name:

 School:

 Mailing Address:

 City, State, Zip:

-Best Time to Call:
+Telephone: Best Time to Call:

-F-mail·
+F_mail:

-Please attach a summary of the school's achievements (as described on the "suggestions" sheet), along with any supporting documentation as described in the attached guidelines.
+Please attach a summary of the school's achievements in 2022, along with any supporting documentation as described in the attached guidelines.
 Summaries must be typed, not handwritten, and e-submissions are encouraged.
 Once submitted, nominations may not be revised or amended.
-Keep a copy, as applications and supporting documentation will not be returned to you.
-Photocopies or digital files of the material on a CD or a flash drive are acceptable.
-The awards will be presented at the Environmental Luncheon.
-Date to be determined.
+Keep a copy-- applications and supporting documentation will not be returned to you.
+Photocopies or digital files of the material on a flash drive are acceptable.
+The awards will be presented at the annual Environmental Protection Board's Environmental Achievement Awards luncheon at the University of Florida on November 15, 2023.
 For more information, call 255-8276 or email ddurbec@coj.net.
-For more information, call 255-8276 or email ddurbec@coj.net.
-Awards will be presented in four categories: Elementary, Middle, High School, and College/University.
+Awards may be presented in four categories: Elementary, Middle School, High School, and College/University.